kyrers/CTE-Solutions/README.md

 8. Call `withdraw(2)`;

 So, to solve this challange add the required information to the code and run `npx hardhat run scripts/math/deployFiftyYearsHelper.js --network ropsten`.
 This will deploy our helper contract and run the transactions in order.
 Don't forget to add your challenge contract address to the `kill` function before deploying.

+## ACCOUNTS

+### Fuzzy Identity
+To solve this challenge we need successfully authenticate as "smarx".
+The challenge gives us the conditions we need to meet:
+1. Have a contract that returns "smarx" when the function `name` is called;
+2. That same contract must be deployed at an address that ends with `badc0de`.

+Step 1 is pretty simple, we just need a function called `name` that returns `bytes32("smarx")`.
+As for step 2, the EVM now has an opcode called `CREATE2` that allows us to deploy a contract to a pre-computed address, provided we give it the contract bytecode and an `uint256 salt` to use.
+This is probably not what the author had in mind, but we should take advantage of improvements to the EVM.

+To achieve step 2, take a look at [this repo](https://github.com/kyrers/contract-factory).
+It allows you to deploy a factory contract that will use the `CREATE2` opcode to deploy our `FuzzyIdentityHelper` contract to an address that ends with `badc0de`, provided we send the correct salt along with the `FuzzyIdentityHelper` bytecode.
+This will allow us to solve the challenge.
+The repository contains instructions on how it should be done.

+Our `FuzzyIdentityHelper` contract will have our challenge contract address hardcoded, although it's entirely possible to deploy bytecode with constructor params.
+It's just that this way is easier and does not require you to change the factory repo code.

+So, to recap, here are the steps needed:
+1. Deploy the factory contract to the Ropsten network;
+2. Get our `FuzzyIdentityHelper` contract bytecode;
+3. Determine the salt to use to deploy it to an address ending with `badc0de`.
+When introducing the needed information in the `findHash.js` script, remember that the `deployerAddress` is the address of the factory contract you deployed on step 1, not your own;
+4. Use the factory contract to deploy our `FuzzyIdentityHelper` to the address determined in step 3;
+5. Get the `FuzzyIdentityHelper` contract we just deployed;
+6. Call the `FuzzyIndentityHelper` `authenticate` function;
+7. Win;

+So, to solve this challenge first deploy the factory contract.
+Then, using that same repository, determine which salt to use.
+After that, run `nxp hardhat run scripts/accounts/deployFuzzyIdentityHelper.js --network ropsten`, which will use the factory to deploy our `FuzzyIdentityHelper`, which will authenticate us.